Salma-Mamdoh/Python/README.md

-# My Journey in Learning Python
+# My Journey in Learning Python ✨✨

 ## Welcome to my Python repo!

 This repo contains all of the code I wrote while learning Python.
 I started learning Python in 2023, and I'm still learning today.
-I've learned a lot from following tutorials online , Courses and reading Atricle.
+I've learned a lot from following tutorials online , Courses and reading atricles.

 I hope you enjoy the codes!
 It's a mix of simple and complex tutorials.